Azoy/SwordRPC/README.md

   print("Our user wants to spectate!")
 }

-rpc.onJoinRequest { rpc, secret, request in
+rpc.onJoinRequest { rpc, request, secret in
   print("Some user wants to play with us!") print(request.username) print(request.avatar)